-“We are extremely proud to have been part of the overall project involving Göteborg Energi’s innovative and modern datacenter.
+“We are extremely proud to have been part of the overall project involving Göteborg Energi’s innovative and modern data centre.
 Göteborg Energi’s success in combining excellent availability for IT operation with a green, sustainable facility dovetails perfectly with our core values to make a difference for society as well as individuals.
 IT is one of the world’s fastest growing industries, and collaboration is crucial to ensure datacenters are to be an asset for the environment, rather than a burden.
 The project with Göteborg Energi is an excellent example of this type of value-creating collaboration,” he adds.

 Security and logistics top priority